MattKalinowski/CheckoutComponent/README.md

 GET http://localhost:8001/items/price
 ```

-The total price will be a worth of all items, minus discount.
-Discount applies only when you buy certain amount of items, each items has special discount.
+The total price will be a value of all items, minus discount.
+Discount applies only when you buy a certain amount of items, each item has a special discount.
 When you buy more than 4 of item "D", you'll get 4.5 discount for each acquired item "D".

 **4. Delete unwanted item**